-Gordon Beningfield (1936-98) - Another post in the series of short biographies about artists and writers inspired by Nature and the Countryside and whose works have fostered my own love of the Countryside - especially Birds.
+David Morrison Reid-Henry (1919 – 1977) - This post is one of a series of short biographies about artists and writers inspired by Nature and the Countryside and whose works have fostered my own love of the Countryside - especially Birds.

 Leo Paul Robert (1851-1923) - was the most highly regarded Swiss ornithological artist at the turn of the century.
 But he only established a reputation as a landscape painter and painter of birds later in his career.

 Artists Inspired by Nature - S R Badmin RWS RE AIA FSIA (1906-1989)

 I don’t know the title of this painting but it’s a lovely pastoral picture painted I guess sometime in the late 1940s early 50s.
 The cows appear to be red and white which helps date the picture perhaps to before 1950, as black and white Friesian cows didn’t become popular until then.
 It is most likely somewhere in the south of Britain - like the South Downs.
 Like many of his paintings of rural life there’s a lot going on.
 I think it depicts a time of change in agriculture as there are both horses and tractors working with a traditional hayrick in the mid-centre of the painting while in another field there seems to be a tractor and baler.